Swansea City Centre: The Kingsway

 Until the development of Wind Street as a nightlife zone, the Kingsway was the centre of nightlife in Swansea.
 While many of the bars have shut down due to competition from Wind Street bars, the largest night clubs in Swansea are still found here.
 Apart from the nightlife venues, The Kingsway has a number of banks, shops, fast food outlets and a branch of the YMCA.
-Swansea's former main Post Office was on this road too but moved to WH Smith inside the Quadrant Shopping Centre about 250 yd away.
+Swansea's former main Post Office was on this road too but moved to TGJones inside the Quadrant Shopping Centre about 250 yd away.

 In 2006, the Kingsway was re-engineered to become a one-way street for cars.
 The southern traffic lanes are now dedicated tw- way bus lanes developed in conjunction with the First Cymru's Swansea Metro bus route.
 At the eastern end of the Kingsway was a large roundabout incorporating a pedestrian subway.
 The subway has been filled in and the roundabout replaced with a traffic light crossroad and wider pedestrian walkways.